 Performance by business segment

-Johnson & Johnson’s overall business is classified into three business segments: Pharmaceuticals, Consumer, and Medical Devices.
-At constant exchange rates, the company reported growth across all its segments in 4Q16.
+The above chart shows the quarterly revenues for each segment.
+Johnson & Johnson operates three business segments—Pharmaceuticals, Consumer, and Medical Devices.
+At constant exchange rates, the company reported growth across all segments.

-The segment’s operational performance was driven by its oncology and immunology franchises.
-Its performance was offset by competition for its hepatitis C products in its infectious disease franchise and lower Invega sales in US markets due to generic competition.
+The segment’s operational performance was driven by the Oncology and Immunology franchise.
+It was offset by the competition of hepatitis C products in the Infectious Disease franchise, as well as lower Invega sales in the US markets due to generic competition.

-Excluding the impact of its hepatitis C sales and its acquisitions and divestitures, the Pharmaceutical segment reported a rise of 9.9% in worldwide sales.
+After excluding the impact of hepatitis C sales, as well as acquisitions and divestitures for the Pharmaceutical segment, the Pharmaceutical segment reported growth of 11.5% in worldwide sales.

-The Medical Devices segment reported a fall in revenue due to the impact of the divestiture of its Cordis business in 4Q15 as well as the divestiture of its ortho-clinical diagnostics franchise in mid-2014.
-The segment’s key growth drivers included the advanced surgery, vision care, and cardiovascular franchises, whose growth was substantially offset by lower sales in the orthopedics, surgery, and diabetes care franchises.
-On excluding the impact acquisitions and divestitures, the segment reported a rise of 4.7% in worldwide sales.
+The Medical Devices segment reported a decline in revenues due to the impact of divestitures of the Cordis business in 4Q15 as well as the Ortho-Clinical Diagnostics franchise in mid-2014.
+Key growth drivers included the Advanced Surgery, Vision Care, and Orthopedics franchises, substantially offset by lower sales in the Cardiovascular, Surgery, and Diabetes Care franchises.
+After excluding the impact of acquisitions and divestitures for the Medical Devices segment, the segment reported 3.8% growth in worldwide sales.

-To divest risk, investors can consider ETFs such as the iShares S&P Global Healthcare ETF (IXJ), which holds 7.9% of its total assets in Johnson & Johnson, 5.0% in Pfizer (PFE), 4.3% in Merck & Co.
-(MRK), and 2.6% in Medtronic (MDT).
+To divest the company-specific risk, investors can consider ETFs like the iShares US Pharmaceuticals ETF (IHE), which holds 9.4% of its total assets in Johnson & Johnson, 8.0% in Pfizer (PFE), 6.1% in Eli Lilly (LLY), and 7.9% in Merck (MRK).